open/close all folders

-- Fleming, Lord of the Demons from Shadows Of The Damned.
+- Fleming, Lord of the Demons from Shadows of the Damned.

 - Metroid: A giant, purple carnivorous space dragon who can shoot fire, fly through space and regenerate his body after incredible injuries.
 His name?
 Ridley.
 Probably a Shout-Out to Ridley Scott, as Alien was clearly an influence on the Metroid series.

 - In the Mass Effect series, The Illusive Man - the leader of the pro-human rogue paramilitary group Cerberus and part of the Big Bad Ensemble with Harbinger in Mass Effect 3 - never has his name revealed in-game.
 However, if you read the tie in comics, it's revealed that his name is actually Jack Harper.
 And his Fan Nickname is Tim.

 - Heroic example: Kirby's Epic Yarn has a Warrior Prince who goes along with Kirby to trounce all the monsters on the planet.
 His name?
 Prince Fluff.

 - The final boss of Street Fighter IV is named Seth.
 Like Seymour above, it's a religious reference that sounds exotic in Japan, but to English speakers it just sounds silly (especially compared to "Akuma", "Sagat", or "M. Bison").
 Helping somewhat is that it's also a reference to Promoted Fanboy Seth Killian.

 - Handsome Jack from Borderlands 2.
-His birth name, John, counts too.

 - Dokapon Kingdom has Overlord Rico, but he fits right in with the ridiculous nature of the world.

-- The recurring evil mastermind of the Golden Sun series is named Alex.
+- The recurring evil mastermind of the series is named Alex.
 Like Seymour above, it's not really commented on, and it's justified in that he comes from Imil, where relatively plain Western names are the standard.
 More outlandish villains have more outlandish names, making Alex a distinct contrast.